coldclimate/thesocietymanifesto/the-dog-food-manifesto.md

 Should MPs want to make and publish public statements these should be made through official channels.
 Fair and easy access should apply to all public communication.

-## Quarterly drug testing

-Those who make the laws about what is legally acceptable should be held to that standard.

-Quarterly, but not on a published schedule, MPs should undertake hair and urine drug testing.

 # Who has pledged so far?

 Nobody yet, but as MPs and candidates do, I'll list them here.
 To pledge they need to link to this website from their own.